 The PeaceJam curriculum goes hand in hand with the Quaker values of peace and social justice

-Many girls are actively involved in the programme beyond their lessons.
-Sixth Form College girls have travelled to Monaco for an international PeaceJam conference .
+Many pupils are actively involved in the programme beyond their lessons.
 The Mount School is the first school in England to bring the PeaceJam Ambassador’s Programme into our Junior School, Senior School and Sixth Form College curriculum, looking specifically at ideas surrounding peace, violence, social justice and oppression.